AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `mark 1` <br>
        Expected: The 1st restaurant is marked as visited.
-The output box shows the corresponding details of the marked restaurant.<br>
+The output box shows the corresponding details of the marked restaurant.<br><br>

 2. Missing index
     * Prerequisites: None.

     1. Test case: `mark`<br>
        Expected: No restaurant is marked as visited.
-The output box will display an error message indicating an invalid command and the syntax for the mark command.<br>
+The output box will display an error message indicating an invalid command and the syntax for the mark command.<br><br>

 3. Providing an invalid index
     * Prerequisites: There is less than 100 restaurants in the current directory.